 Regulations are one of the instruments in the toolbox that Environment and Climate Change Canada uses to achieve environmental objectives and meet statutory obligations.
 Regulations are legally enforceable instruments that can create different kinds of requirements on different kinds of activities, including restrictions on some activities and authorizations on others to improve scientific research or commercial activities in an environmentally sustainable manner.
 They can require reporting, monitoring, research and sharing of information.

-Environment Canada is one of the Government of Canada's most active regulators, administering over 80 regulations that regulate certain activities of industries, other levels of government, trading partners and Canadians in every region of the country.
-Because of this, Environment Canada is always seeking to improve its regulatory performance as a part of its commitment to operate as a World Class Regulator.
+Environment and Climate Change Canada is one of the Government of Canada's most active regulators, administering over 70 regulations that regulate certain activities of industries, other levels of government, trading partners and Canadians in every region of the country.
+Because of this, Environment and Climate Change Canada is always seeking to improve its regulatory performance as a part of its commitment to achieve regulatory excellence.

-Below you will find links to Environment Canada's regulations along with information on many of its regulatory programs.
+Below you will find links to Environment and Climate Change Canada's regulations along with information on many of its regulatory programs including Frequently Asked Questions.

 This section provides information on AEPA permits and a link to AEPA regulations on the Department of Justice website.

-This section contains a regularly updated list of regulations under CEPA 1999.
+This section contains a regularly updated list of, and information on, regulations under CEPA 1999, including Frequently Asked Questions.